 For people who suffer from chronic pain, the signals often get mixed up on their way to the brain, meaning the nociception is mixed with other emotions that the person may be experiencing.
 This leads to the sensations being experienced as extreme pain and worsens the entire experience.
 However, it’s hard to know if those prone to anxiety and depression are more likely to suffer from chronic pain or if those who are more prone to chronic pain are more likely to suffer from mental health conditions.
 Generally speaking, people who are naturally hard-wired to be more sensitive to some effects may have more natural vulnerabilities.

 How Chronic Pain is Being Treated

-Williams points to the International Association for the Study of Pain (IASP)’s definition of pain, which originated in the 1960s: “An unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage,” they state.
-“Their definition of pain is both sensory and emotional experience,” he says.
-“The link has always been there.”
+The International Association for the Study of Pain defined pain in the 1960s as “An unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.”
+This definition shows that pain is both a sensory and an emotional experience.
+The link has always been suspected.